Anatomy of the human heart: Left coronary system

 The left main coronary artery begins at the posterior sinus of the aortic root.
 It is the largest coronary artery, as the myocardium supplied by this artery is larger than the coronary artery, although it becomes short as soon as it separates in the anterior interventricular (also known as left anterior descending or LAD) and circumflex artery.
 The LAD travels within the interventricular groove and gives of diagonal and septal branches.
 Diagonal branches supply the anterior surface of the heart while septal branches supply the muscle mass of the interventricular septum; the first one supplies the atrioventricular bundle at the point of its bifurcation.
 The circumflex artery is embedded within the atrioventricular groove, travels laterally to the left and curves to the posterior surface of the heart, where it usually diminishes at the crux area (where it sometimes supplies the posterior descending artery (in case of left dominance)).
 The left coronary system mainly supplies the left heart and a large part of the interventricular septum.

+Heart Rate

+Heart rate, defined as the number of times the heart beats per minute, can fluctuate due to the body's varying needs for oxygen and nutrients.
+In addition, heart rates can increase when the sympathetic nervous system is activated but decrease when the parasympathetic nervous system is activated.
+The sympathetic nervous system can prepare the body for stressful situations by defaulting to “fight or flight”.
+The parasympathetic nervous system on the other hand regulates “rest and digest” when at ease or safe.
+Although the parasympathetic nervous system prevails, specific mental, physical, or environmental stressors trigger the sympathetic nervous system, and thus, increase heart rate.